trinodb/trino-python-client/README.md

 Clone the repository and go inside the code directory.
 Then you can get the version with `python setup.py --version`.

-We recommend that you use `virtualenv` to develop on `presto-python-client`:
+We recommend that you use `virtualenv` for development:

 ```
 $ virtualenv /path/to/env